Rules

 B. Classifications

 1. Woman Classification is for a hunter who is a female adult.
 Ladies must abide by Factory, Open Light, or Open Heavy division rules and season scoring will be based on the rifle division.
-If opting for the Woman Classification, only eligible trophy is for Woman.
-This classification is optional, where instead, the female adult may declare to the match director upon match registration that she is opting to compete in Open Heavy, Open Light, and Factory division trophies/awards.
+If opting for the Woman Classification, a division must also be declared.
+Women’s classification is eligible to win a division trophy.
 The intent of this classification is to provide an additional opportunity to a Grand Slam entry.

 2. Young Gun Classification is for the youth hunter between the ages of 8-16 years of age, and the youth hunter must abide by Factory, Open Light, or Open Heavy division rules and season scoring will be based on the rifle division.
 Age requirement is allowable as soon as a child turns 8, and no older than 16 at the time of the first match of the season.
 A parent or guardian must be present with the hunter, who will take responsibility for the actions of the Young Gun.
 Young Guns must be able to operate their firearm safely by themselves with no hands-on assistance from the parent or guardian.
 However, verbal coaching is acceptable and encouraged.
 If opting for the Young Gun Classification, only eligible trophy is for Young Gun.
 This classification is optional, where instead, the youth hunter may declare to the match director upon match registration that he or she is opting to compete in Open Heavy, Open Light, and Factory division trophies/awards.
 The intent of this classification is to provide an additional opportunity to a Grand Slam entry.